Income Tax Allowance + National Insurance + Rate Bands

 **Non-UK resident person may have to pay an additional 2% SDLT surcharge

-Wales residential Land Transaction Tax (LTT) rate
+Wales residential Land Transaction Tax (LTT) present rates

 |Property (freehold/leasehold) value||LTT rate|